-On paper, the MacBook 2017 was the pinnacle of what we’d been asking for from Apple since its rebirth in 2015.
-Apple’s signature Butterfly keyboard is more tactile, while the internals also advanced dramatically, thanks to the inclusion of 7th-generation Intel Kaby Lake CPUs.
+On paper, the MacBook 2017 was everything we’d been asking for from Apple since its rebirth in 2015.
+Apple’s signature Butterfly keyboard is better than ever, while the internals also advanced dramatically, thanks to the inclusion of 7th-generation Intel Kaby Lake processors.

 Cut to the chase